Reason to Believe

+Other artists who recorded notable cover versions include The Youngbloods, Bobby Darin, Glen Campbell, Marianne Faithfull, Peter, Paul and Mary and Wilson Phillips.

 Tim Hardin version

 After having had his recording contract terminated by Columbia Records, Tim Hardin achieved some success in the 1960s as a songwriter based in Greenwich Village.
 The original recording of "Reason to Believe" comes from Hardin's debut album, Tim Hardin 1, recorded in 1965 and released on the Verve Records label in 1966 when he was 25.

 Tim Hardin's original recording of the song is also on the soundtrack to the 2000 film Wonder Boys.

 The Carpenters version

 The Carpenters recorded "Reason to Believe" for their second LP, Close to You, in 1970.
 On television, the duo performed their version on The 5th Dimension Travelling Sunshine Show on August 18, 1971 and Make Your Own Kind of Music on September 7, 1971.
 Richard Carpenter remixed the song for the release of the 1995 compilation, Interpretations: A 25th Anniversary Celebration.